avelino/avelino.run/content/blog/2026-06-from-icloud-to-peers.md

 draft: false
 title: "The op log was peer-to-peer the whole time"
 tags: ["sync", "crdt", "p2p", "iroh", "quic", "nat", "distributed-systems", "rust", "outl", "engineering"]
 description: "iCloud Drive was a deliberate shortcut to prove the CRDT converges across real devices before I solved networking.
 Proof done, I swapped the file-pusher for a real network.
-This is how outl now syncs every client peer-to-peer over QUIC, with no server and no Apple, and the parts of "peer-to-peer" the brochures skip."
+This is how outl now syncs every client peer-to-peer over QUIC, with no server and no Apple, and the parts of 'peer-to-peer' the brochures skip."
 url: "/from-icloud-to-peers"
 ---